vversio/cs2-dashboard/README.md

 ## 🚀 Overview
 This project continuously scrapes, structures, and analyzes live CS2 betting odds against actual match outcomes.
 By running an autonomous ETL loop on a home server (Proxmox), it captures bookmaker-implied probabilities, strips the vigorish (bookmaker margin), and flags potential market mispricings in real-time.

-**Note:** This repository serves as a static showcase for recruiters.
+**Note:** This repository serves as a static showcase only.
 When deployed on Streamlit Community Cloud, it automatically falls back to pre-computed snapshot data to demonstrate full functionality without requiring a live connection to the home database.

 ## 🏗️ Architecture & ETL Loop